15th International symposium on wood and furniture conservation by Stichting Ebenist

 Martin Glinzer, Graduate Student in Art History at the Technische Universität, Berlin, Germany

-Nancy Britton, conservator of upholstery, and Marijn Manuels, conservator of furniture, Metropolitan Museum of Art, New York, USA
+Nancy Britton, Marijn Manuels, conservator of furniture, conservator of upholstery, Metropolitan Museum of Art, New York, USA

 What future for the Louis?